defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/200-wrap-up.md

 ### Gophish: Sending Emails FRD

 Now we want to send real emails.
 We have quite a few options to do this.
 Our typical workflow is to use Amazon SES, but there are other options.
-Any service that supprts SMTP should work.
+Any service that supports SMTP should work.

 - SES
 - Gmail